-If an administrator needs to conduct system maintenance like installing new hardware and the server must be brought down for a few moments, the pam\nologin module may prove useful.
+If an administrator needs to conduct system maintenance like installing new hardware, and the server must be brought down for a few moments, the pam_nologin module may prove useful.
 This module makes sure that no users can log in when the file /etc/nologin exists.
-So, before performing any maintenance, make sure to create this file.
-The user root will always be allowed to log in to the system, regardless of this file existing or not.
+So before you perform any maintenance, make sure to create this file.
+The user root will always be allowed to log in to the system, regardless of whether this file exists or not.